-Summary This emergency operating plan a failure of a major asset This emergency operating plan applies to the failure or imminent allure of a major asset Initiation and Notification Initiate this EOP if any of there is a failure or suspected failure of: treatment plant process or civil structure major equipment trunk main pumping station 000 Police Internal Use Only Supervisor - Transport Network Internal Use Only Supervisor - Treatment Plants Internal Use Only Engineer - Operations and Maintenance Internal Use Only Engineer - Wastewater Project/ Works Internal Use Only Manager Equipment Identified Mobile TelephonesBackhoe (contractor)Excavator (Contractor) Generator Pump High Pressure Jetter CCTV Camera Unit Gas Monitor Laptop/ tablet with GIS Access Mobile Telephones Backhoe (contractor) Excavator (Contractor) Specific Activities 1.
-Assess the problem Shutdown affected assets and assess damage Make area safe Check welfare of staff and public, provide aid 2.
-Isolate and fix the problem Alert appropriate staff and emergency response personnel Communicate with business unit Communicate and liaise with customer Communicate with regulators and authorities Liaise with Emergency Services and assist Provide temporary supply or reconfigure delivery system if possible Provide emergency equipment (pumps, generators, manual systems, local needs etc.) 3.
-Monitoring A monitoring program may ne specific failure of the asset eed to be developed in relation to the 4.
-Recovery and return to Safety Conduct repairs and begin planning for permanent repairs or replacement assets Report of Findings Conduct debrief session and develop improvement strategies Complete forms as appropriate i.e.: Record details of incident on Incident Report Form Impacts Shut down of operating areaMedia attention Releases to environment Damage to public and private property Shut down of operating area Business consequences Inability to supply treated effluent within parameters Loss of revenue Additional operational/emergency supply costs Public litigation and compensation claims Damage to image and reputation Repair and restoration time and costs
+Summary This emergency operating plan applies to the failure or imminent failure of a major asset Initiation and Notification Initiate this EOP if any of there is a failure or suspected failure of: treatment plant process or civil structure major equipment trunk main pumping station 000 Police Internal Use Only Supervisor - Transport Network Internal Use Only Supervisor - Treatment Plants Internal Use Only Engineer - Operations and Maintenance Internal Use Only Engineer - Wastewater Project/ Works Internal Use Only Manager Equipment Identified Generator Pump High Pressure Jetter CCTV Camera Unit Gas Monitor Laptop/ tablet with GIS Acces Mobile Telephones Backhoe (contractor) Excavator (Contractor) Sucker Truck / Tanker (Contractor) Specific Activities 1.
+Assess the problem Shutdown affected assets and Make area safe Check welfare of staff and pull - init customer and authorities Monitoring A monitoring program may ne specific failure of the asset ed to be developed in relation to the 4.
+Recovery and return to Safe ety anning for permanent repairs or Report of Findings Conduct debrief session and develop improvement strategies Complete forms as appropriate i.e.: Record details of incident on Incident Report Form Impacts Shut down of operating areaMedia attention Releases to environment Damage to public and private property Shut down of operating area Media attention Business consequences Inability to supply treated effluent within parameters Loss of revenue Additional operational/emergency supply costs Public litigation and compensation claims Damage to image and reputation Repair and restoration time and costs